Morenikehji/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This project is to create a function for pointers arrays and strings
+Learning pointers, arrays and pointers in C programming